pflarue/ardop/docs/Hamlib_Windows11.md

 4. Next, you need to determine what hamlib model number matches your radio.
 Open a Windows Command Prompt by pressing the Windows Start button and typing 'Command Prompt' into the search bar and pressing Enter.
 Then run rigctl with the -l option (that is a lowercase L) to list all of the supported radio model numbers.
 You can also view this list at https://github.com/Hamlib/Hamlib/wiki/Supported-Radios.

 `"C:\Program Files\hamblib-w64-4.5.5\bin\rigctl" -l`

+or

 `C:\Users\<USERNAME\hamblib-w64-4.5.5\bin\rigctl -l`

 Notice that if you installed hamlib in a directory that contains spaces (like `Program Files`), then quotes are required around the program name but not the command line options.
 These quotes are not needed if there are no spaces in the direcory names.
 Other than perhaps adding the quotes, this is just `\bin\rigctl -l` added to the directory created when you extracted the contents of the zip file.
-This comamnd prints a long list of supported radio models.
+This command prints a long list of supported radio models.
 So, you'll need to scroll back through the results to look for your radio model.
 If you don't find your exact model, you may need to do some searching on the iternet to see if you find a recommendation for a similar model that works.
 For my Xiegu G90, I find the following line:

 `3088  Xiegu        G90        20230109.4   Stable    RIG_MODEL_G90`